MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 Once the DNS zone is created, and you have the name servers, you need to update the parent domain.
 Each registrar has their own DNS management tools to change the name server records for a domain.
 In the registrar’s DNS management page, edit the NS records and replace the NS records with the ones Azure DNS created.

-**Note:** When delegating a domain to Azure DNS, you must use the name server names provided by Azure DNS.
+> [!NOTE] When delegating a domain to Azure DNS, you must use the name server names provided by Azure DNS.
 You should always use all four name server names, regardless of the name of your domain.

 ## Child Domains